seanbreckenridge/chomp/README.md

 Removes lines which have just whitespace (no content)
 ```

-This is essentially a portable:
+This is essentially a portable (and 3x faster):

 ```
 sed -E -e 's/^\s*//; s/\s*$//; /^\s*$/d'